 - Providing inspection of power grid facilities and system stability, remote monitoring of the deterioration status of structures such as dams, levees, and ports.
 Enhancing productivity through DX.

 OneWeb was established to pursue the vision of using its own satellite network to eliminate the digital divide.
 Following its acquisition by the UK government and Bharti Group in November 2020, further investment was provided by SoftBank Group, Eutelsat, Hughes Network Systems, and Hanwha Systems in 2021.
 In May 2021, SoftBank Corp. and OneWeb entered a business partnership, and they are currently working to roll out the service in Japan and globally.

 HAPS, High Altitude Platform Stations, provide communication services from uncrewed aircraft hovering in the stratosphere at an altitude of 20 km.
 HAPS-based communication services offered do not require specialized dedicated devices like satellite communications do.
 Since they use the same frequencies as those used on the ground, it allows direct communication to smartphones.

 The stratosphere, situated at a significantly higher altitude than where commercial aviation flies, remains an untapped region for communication services.
 Thanks to the relatively gentle winds, aircraft can circle within a designated area, enabling the provision of a stable communication service.
 Operating at an altitude of 20 km, a single HAPS aircraft can cover approximately 200 km in diameter, greatly surpassing the coverage of ground base stations.

 Coverage area expansion

-- Provision of communication services to mountainous regions, islands or other remote areas where terrestrial communication networks are not in place.
+- Providing communication services to mountainous regions, islands or other remote areas where terrestrial communication networks are not deployed.

 Network for IoT